The best blog niche ideas are the ones for which:

-Other majors such as social work or teaching tend to maximize fulfillment.
-The drawback is that these majors come with lower salary potential.
+Other majors — such as social work or teaching — can maximize fulfillment but come with lower salary potential.

-Neither option is good nor bad.
-What’s important is to know what YOU want upfront.
-Then, choose a niche that aligns with your goals.
+Neither option is right or wrong.
+What’s important is knowing what YOU want upfront.
+Then, you can choose a niche that aligns with your goals.

-You wouldn’t go into teaching if your priority was to earn a six-figure salary out of college.
-Nor should you choose a blog niche where making money is hard if your goal is to make money from your blog, you shouldn’t choose a niche that’s difficult to monetize.
+You wouldn’t go into teaching if your priority were to earn a six-figure salary right out of college.
+Similarly, if your goal is to make money from your blog, you shouldn’t choose a niche that’s difficult to monetize.

 Whether you’re a new blogger or have been blogging for some time, it’s important to give serious thought to choosing a niche.

-In this article I’ll break the three most important factors in choosing a niche:
+In this article, I’ll break down the three most important factors in choosing a niche:

-Then, reveal 10 good blog niche ideas for making money.
+Then, I’ll reveal eight good blog niche ideas for making money.